Yomiji/nan0/README.md

 }
 ```

-The server will use the EncryptProtobuf and DecryptProtobuf functions to construct messages passed to the client.
+The server will utilize the supplied encryption key and signature to initialize the wrapper.
 The
 encryption is mostly abstracted from clients, messages can be retrieved or sent on the streams without regard to the
-encryption protocol, however, you must use DialNan0Secure method on their client instead of DialNan0.
+encryption being enabled, however, you must use DialNan0Secure method on their client instead of DialNan0.
 ```go
 package main